 Does CBD Get You High?

 The Short Answer: Absolutely not.
-While THC is psychoactive and can cause sedation, lethargy, dysphoria, and other negative effects; CBD is completely not psychoactive, and will deliver the healing properties of the marijuana plant without getting you high.
+While THC is psychoactive and can cause sedation, lethargy, dysphoria, and other negative effects; CBD is completely non-psychoactive, and will deliver the healing properties of the cannabis marijuana plant without getting you high.

 The Long Answer: Well, this is going to get pretty in-depth, but for those of you looking for more of a scientific explanation, continue reading below!

 The Science Behind CBD (The Long Answer)Everything we are is essentially controlled by our Central Nervous System (CNS), which consists of our brain, our spinal cord, and our nerves.
 These components are connected throughout our entire body and control everything we do and experience.
 Within the CNS are different systems of receptors that carry out different functions of our body.
 One of the most important ones is the Endocannabinoid system (ECS).
 The ECS is a group of endogenous cannabinoid receptors located in the mammalian brain, that researchers believe control our appetite, mood, pain sensation, memory, and more.